lynaghk/zmq-async/README.markdown

 ![Architecture Diagram](architecture.png)

-Under the hood, this library uses two threads:
+All sockets are associated with a context map, which consists of two threads:

 + One thread manages ZeroMQ sockets and conveys incoming values to the application via a core.async channel (the "ZeroMQ thread")
 + One thread manages core.async channels and writes to a ZeroMQ control socket (the "core.async thread")